Himalayan Yoga Academy

 Ayurvedic Herbs for Liver Health

 The liver is responsible for breaking down carbohydrates, making glucose, and detoxing the body.
 It also stores nutrients and creates bile, which is necessary to digest and absorb the nutrients in food properly.
 There are many foods and drinks that a person can consume to help protect the liver.
-Here given about Ayurvedic Herbs for Liver Health
+Here given about Ayurvedic Herbs for Liver Health.

 1. Guduchi or Giloy (Tinospora cordifolia)

-Guduchi promotes regeneration of the liver and protects it from disease.
+Guduchi promotes the regeneration of the liver and protects it from disease.
 Dr. Halpern calls it “one of the best herbs for the long-term health of the liver.
 Its tonic properties benefit the entire body, especially the immune system.
-It is beneficial for people of all constitutional types, making it one of the safest herbs to use.”This herb is used to strengthen the body’s resistance to infection and its ability to cope with jaundice, digestive upsets, and nervous system problems.
+It is beneficial for people of all constitutional types, making it one of the safest herbs to use. ”This herb is used to strengthen the body’s resistance to infection and its ability to cope with jaundice, digestive upsets, and nervous system problems.
 The liquid extract is also referred to as Indian quinine, which is considered especially important for fevers related to colds.

 2. Turmeric